etclabscore/jade/README.md

 Jade-service-runner
 1. runs any jade-{project} service on any platform
 1. provides a 'meta rpc' or rpc gateway for any services being.

-Jade-ui-electron-wrapper
-1. takes any jade-{project}-ui and wraps it in a platform-specific application wrapper such as electron, cordova, etc.